dsai-nlp/dsai-nlp.github.io/_pages/dat450/project.md

 When writing your report, please use one of [these style templates](https://www.cse.chalmers.se/~richajo/dit866/files/cth_course_template.zip) (available for Word and LaTeX).
 The text should be structured as a typical academic research paper, including an abstract, statement of problem, method description, experiments and results, and a conclusion.

-The report should follow the format required for a **short paper** submission at a conferences organized by the ACL.
+The report should follow the format required for a **short paper** submission at a conferences organized by the ACL (that is: the typical way that NLP papers are published).
 You can read [here](https://acl-org.github.io/ACLPUB/formatting.html) about the formatting requirements, but in summary:
 - The main body of text must be **at most 4 pages**.
 This should include everything required to understand what you have done and the key conclusions.
 - After the main text, you must include two short sections called **Limitations** and **Ethics statement**.
 The Limitations section should briefly discuss issues you think could potentially be improved in your work.
 The Ethics statement should mention any ethics-related issue you think is relevant: this could include something about the data or potential misuse of the technology you have developed; alternatively, describe why you think there are no ethical issues in your work.
 - In addition, you may optionally include additional material in an **appendix**.
 Here, you can put additional details that are not essential for understanding the work, but that you want to include for completeness.
 (Examples of what to put here could be a detailed list of hyperparameter settings, example outputs, some extra evaluation, etc.)